Five Myths About Heart Disease

 Your doctor may disagree.
-Cardiovascular medicine faculty at the University of Wisconsin School of Medicine and Public Health say they've heard plenty of myths about heart disease - and patients who believe them may be at increased risk because of the misinformation.
+Cardiologists from UW Health say they've heard plenty of myths about heart disease - and patients who believe them may be at increased risk because of the misinformation.

 To shine some truth on the subject, these cardiologists have provided a quick list of some of the most common myths they encounter in patient care.
 Think of it as a heart reality check.